manelgavalda/subscribers/README.md

 ## :radio_button: About MailerLite Subscribers

 Laravel and VueJs application using Vuetify framework.
-A great way to handle newsletter subscribers.
+A great way to handle your newsletter subscribers.

 ## :rocket: Installation